Dillinger Is Dead: Production

-Director Marco Ferreri first met leading man Michel Piccoli when he visited the actor on the set of Alain Cavalier's La Chamade (1968).
+Director Marco Ferreri first met Michel Piccoli when he visited the actor on the set of Alain Cavalier's La Chamade (1968).
 Ferreri had Piccoli read a few pages from Dillinger Is Dead and hired him immediately.
 Piccoli has said Ferreri did not direct his performance and only gave simple blocking instructions.
 He played the character as solitary and volatile, comparing it to his role in Agnès Varda's Les Créatures (1966).

 Release and reception

 The film was entered into the 1969 Cannes Film Festival.
 Dillinger Is Dead was the subject of controversy on its release for its violence and depiction of the parvenu set.
 Critics have also called it director Marco Ferreri's masterpiece.
-The influential French film magazine Cahiers du Cinéma praised the film, interviewed the director and translated two of his previous interviews from the Italian magazine Cinema & Film.
-The acclaim opened the resources of Paris to Ferreri and he spent much of the next 15 years living there.
+Cahiers du Cinéma praised the film, interviewed the director and translated two of his previous interviews from the Italian magazine.
+The acclaim opened the resources of Paris to Ferreri, and he spent much of the next 15 years living there.
 During that time he made his internationally best known films, including The Last Woman (1976) and Bye Bye Monkey (1978).
 Ferreri and Michel Piccoli became fast friends and worked together subsequently on films such as The Last Woman and La Grande Bouffe (1973).

-According to critic Viano Maurizio, by the mid-1980s Reaganomics' effect on the film market resulted in Dillinger's near disappearance and it has been rarely seen since.
-It appeared in the 2006 Marco Ferreri Retrospective in London.
+According to critic Maurizio Viano, by the mid-1980s Reaganomics' effect on the film market resulted in Dillinger's near disappearance and it has been rarely seen since.
+It appeared in the 2006 Marco Ferreri retrospective in London.
 A new print was provided by The Criterion Collection for the 2007 Telluride Film Festival.

 It premiered on Turner Classic Movies in America on June 26, 2016.